Anchors of Hope Counseling Center

 Use your out-of-network benefits

 Many therapists choose to not get panelled with insurance.
 There are a host of reasons for this.
 For many therapists, the desire to provide the best treatment to clients conflicts with the reality of an insurance provider determining how long treatment can last and what sort of treatments can be used.
-Yet the reality is that therapy is not cheap and using one's insurance benefits can make the difference between being able to attend therapy regularly and not being able to attend at all.What many people don't realize is that many insurance plans include out-of-network benefits, which allows individuals to obtain mental health (and other medical) services by an out-of-network provider and receive reimbursement for those services.
-Typically, a person who wants to use their out-of-network benefits will pay the full fee for the services they receive and ask for a superbill, which the person will submit to their insurance provider who will, if the claim is approved, reimburse the person in accordance with their out-of-network benefits.
-While using out-of-network benefits can greatly help in making therapy affordable, navigating how to file for reimbursement with one's insurance provider can be a confusing a daunting task.
-That is why we are excited to announce that we have enrolled in Reimbursify, a program that makes checking and using your out-of-network insurance benefits easy.To check your out-of-network benefits, click the "Use Your Insurance" button on this page and enter your insurance information.
-Once you submit your insurance information, our client care team will receive a report detailing your out-of-network benefits and your expected reimbursement rate.
-Once we have the report of your out-of-network benefits, our client care team will contact you with your out-of-network benefits and should you decide you want to use your out-of-network benefits to see a therapist at AOHCC, will give you instructions on how-to create a profile on Reimbursify (either online or through their mobile app).
-After your profile is set-up, our client care team will be able to file claims on your behalf through Reimbursify.
-With Reimbursify, you will be able to check the status of your out-of-network insurance claims and receive reimbursements directly.Please note that insurance providers will only pay for services rendered by a fully licensed therapist or psychologist.
+Yet it is also true is that therapy is not cheap and using one's insurance benefits can make the difference between being able to attend therapy regularly and not being able to attend at all.What many people don't realize is that many insurance plans include out-of-network benefits, which allows individuals to obtain mental health (and other medical) services by an out-of-network provider and receive reimbursement for those services.
+Typically, a person who wants to use their out-of-network benefits will pay the full fee for the services they receive and ask their mental health care provider for a superbill, which the person will submit to their insurance provider.
+If the insurance provider accepts the out-of-network claim they will reimburse the person in accordance with their out-of-network benefits.
+At AOHCC, you can ask our adminstrative team or your therapist for a superbill if you would like to utilize your out-of-network mental health benefits.It is very important to note that you should verify with your insurance provider that you do have out-of-network mental health benefits before you seek to submit an out-of-network insurance claim.
+Please be aware that insurance providers will only pay for services rendered by a fully licensed therapist or psychologist.
 Additionally, insurance providers will not reimburse for couples therapy (unless one person in the couple is designated as the "identified client," given a diagnosis, and then couples therapy is focused on remediating the identified client's diagnosis, a practice we don't do at AOHCC!).
 As such, if you are seeking couples therapy or are seeing an LPC-A at AOHCC, you will not be able to use your insurance benefits (whether in-network or out-of-network) for any services your receive.

 Use your in-network insurance benefits